stolyarchuk/agno/cookbook/examples/apps/visio_ai/readme.md

 ### 3. Run PgVector

-Let's use Postgres for storing our data, but the SQL Agent should work with any database.
+Let's use Postgres for storing our data, but the VisioAI Agent should work with any database.

 > Install [docker desktop](https://docs.docker.com/desktop/install/mac-install/) first.